Paris city map-guide 2018-2019

-The Paris city map-guide 2015-2016 is the ideal resource for exploring Paris and its region, featuring a detailed map of the capital and its immediate surroundings, a public transport map with the main points of interest, and six pages of practical information.
+The Paris city map-guide is the ideal resource for exploring Paris and its region.
+You will find a detailed map of the capital and its immediate surroundings, a public transport map and six pages of practical information.
 The map-guide is available at all the Visitors Bureau’s information points in 10 languages (English, French, German, Italian, Spanish, Portuguese, Russian, Chinese, Japanese and Korean).

 This bilingual booklet lists interpreter-guides, lecturer-guides and companies specializing in cultural or thematic tours of Paris.
 On foot, by boat, by sightseeing coach, by bicycle, by air-balloon ... not forgetting ideas for discovering gastronomy, oenology, shopping, behind-the-scenes, etc.